 - Learn relaxation skills

 - Keep a diary and track your progress

 Background to the resource

 A hugely successful resource, highly acceptable to patients, The Pain Toolkit has been supported by the Department of Health and is now used extensively in the UK, Europe, Australia and New Zealand.

 Since 2009, 350,000 copies have been printed and in circulation throughout the UK.
 The Pain Toolkit has also been translated into German, French, Spanish, Indonesian, and Italian.

 The digital version of The Pain Toolkit includes all the most effective elements of the original.
 In addition, the interactive potential of digital apps means that new methods of engaging users have been introduced.

-Both of The Pain Toolkit’s authors are closely involved as partners in the PainSense Service, ensuring that the accessible, simple to use characteristics that have been so central to the toolkit’s success are retained in the app.
+Both of The Pain Toolkit’s authors are closely involved as partners in the PainSense Service, ensuring that the accessible, simple to use characteristics that have been so central to the toolkit’s success are retained in the web app content.